travel in Turkey,

 beginning in the 8th century.

 Note: the museum is currently closed for renovation.
-As of mid-April 2014, there is no sign of its re-opening.
-(The official re-opening time shown on the front of the building is December 20, 2013—last year!)
+As of late October 2014, there is no sign of its re-opening.
+I asked a workman on site when it might re-open and his answer was "Don't know."

 The best art was religious art during